Goodnight Sweetheart (TV series): Premise

-Over the next five years, Gary's life is further complicated by his relationships with the two women.
+Over the next five years, Gary's life is further complicated by his relationship with the two women.
 Phoebe eventually takes over the running of the Royal Oak after the death of her father Eric, later marrying Gary, despite him committing bigamy.
 (Gary rationalises this with the technicality that – because of his travels between eras – he isn't married to two women at the same time.)
 His marriage with Phoebe results in a son, Michael.
 Gary moves into a luxury flat in Mayfair, with Reg becoming a doorman in their building after retiring from the police.
 Yvonne becomes pregnant, only to suffer a miscarriage but she later becomes successful with her organic beauty products, opening a company and transforming into a millionaire, allowing her and Gary to own a luxury apartment.
 Ron later faces a divorce, losing his home and control of his printing company, adding to Gary's problems, who eventually allows him to have the lease for his Mayfair flat in the present.
-During his time in the past, Gary has encounters with several historical figures, including Winston Churchill, George Formby and Noël Coward, dealing with some of the peculiar effects of time travel during various trips.
+During his time in the past, Gary has encounters with several historical figures, including Winston Churchill, George Formby, King George VI, and Noël Coward, dealing with some of the peculiar effects of time travel during various trips.

 Goodnight Sweetheart eventually concludes in 1945 during VE Day.
 In 1999, Yvonne becomes suspicious of Gary's frequent absences and follows him to the shop, where she witnesses his disappearance through the time portal.
 Gary later becomes trapped in the past when the portal closes after he saves Clement Attlee from an assassination attempt by poisoning.
 He later deduces that it was his destiny to travel back in time with the purpose of saving Attlee's life and the portal closed because he had fulfilled this purpose.
 Gary is resigned to being forced to stay with Phoebe and their son, though he writes a message behind a strip of wallpaper of his Mayfair flat, knowing that Ron is redecorating it in 1999.
 Gary's writing appears before Ron and Yvonne, advising him to tell Yvonne everything.
 The final episode of the original series cuts to Yvonne standing at the gates of Blitz 'n' Pieces, wondering whether or not they would meet again, before being joined by Ron.
 In 1945, Gary is standing in Duckett's Passage, wondering the same, before being joined by Phoebe and Michael.